Skip to main content

 • In high-grade gliomas, MGMT promoter methylation is linked with better outcomes and a higher chance of responding to chemotherapy, so it can sometimes be used to help guide treatment.

-• For any type of low-grade glioma, the tumor cells might be tested for the BRAF V600E gene mutation to see if treatment with certain targeted therapy drugs might be an option.
+• For low-grade gliomas, the tumor cells might be tested for certain gene changes, such as in the BRAF, IDH1, and IDH2 genes, to see if treatment with certain targeted therapy drugs might be an option.

 • For medulloblastomas, changes in certain genes can be used to divide these tumors into groups, some of which have a better prognosis (outlook) than others.